Sunday, April 30, 2017

 Thus, the people here made us PERUNDURAI PRASADS -- natives of Perundurai.

 Thanks for the reverence and the goodness of the people of Tamil Nadu, we did not go back, though we could have gone back to our jobs.
-Rajyalakshmi was in a science college and I was in a medical college / health service, in Andhra Pradesh, before coming to Perundurai.
+Rajyalakshmi was working in a science college and I was in a medical college / health service, in Andhra Pradesh, before coming to Perundurai.
 And my father, a doctor, had a hospital of his own, for me to step into his shoes.
 I further mentioned that my goodness is a reflection of the goodness of the people here, and that they made us good, if at all we are good.
 To be a GOOD HUMAN BEING is the first virtue one should strive for.

 “A man’s true wealth is the good he has done to his fellowmen.”